What courses will you take?

 Electrical and computer engineering students wire computers at a UMass Lowell lab

-Accredited by ABET, UMass Lowell's Computer Engineering program provides an understanding of embedded hardware and software systems, stand-alone and distributed computing systems, and computer networks.
+The Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET under the commission’s General Criteria and Program Criteria for Computer Engineering.
+The program provides an understanding of embedded hardware and software systems, stand-alone and distributed computing systems, and computer networks.

 You will take courses in engineering science and design that offer a balanced view of hardware, software, application tradeoffs, basic modeling techniques and the use of computer-aided design tools.